nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer.md

 You can select “Include annotations” to print all annotations on a document, or select "Include watermark" to display the selected watermark on all pages of the document.

 Once your choice is made, click on “Ok” button, and the page(s) will be printed.

+- Print with redactions (available since NEV 2.2.0) only appears if you have the [Redact permission]({{page page='how-to-use-content-redaction'}})).
+It allows you to print the document with the redactions (and only them, no other kind of annotations), as choosing a print option without the annotations would not include the redactions otherwise.
+If you do not have the Redact permission, printing will always include the redactions.

+- Print all pages.

 ### Document Comparison